scrabbletank/farhome-rules/rulesdoc.md

 #### Beastmaster
 *Requires proficiency in nature, 5th level*

 You may have any number of animal companions.
-For each additional companion in combat you add a bad die to nature checks.
+For each additional companion in combat you add a bad die to nature challenges.

 #### Ferocity
 *Requires proficiency in nature, 3 Strength, 8th level*